pateroski/suricatos/README.md

 # Suricatos Wedding

-Página personal para la boda.
+Personal web for my wedding day.

-Built with <3 in polymer.
+Built with <3 for all  my people in Polymer.